-You specify the behavior of the Auto Deploy server by using a set of rules written in PowerCLI.
-The Auto Deploy rules engine checks the rule set for matching host patterns to decide which items (image profile, host profile, or vCenter Server location) to provision each host with.
+You specify the behavior of the vSphere Auto Deploy server by using a set of rules.
+The vSphere Auto Deploy rules engine checks the rule set for matching host patterns to decide which items (image profile, host profile, vCenter Server location, or script object) to provision each host with.

 The rules engine maps software and configuration settings to hosts based on the attributes of the host.
 For example, you can deploy image profiles or host profiles to two clusters of hosts by writing two rules, each matching on the network address of one cluster.

-For hosts that have not yet been added to a vCenter Server system, the Auto Deploy server checks with the rules engine before serving image profiles, host profiles, and inventory location information to hosts.
+For hosts that have not yet been added to a vCenter Server system, the vSphere Auto Deploy server checks with the rules engine before serving image profiles, host profiles, and inventory location information to hosts.
 For hosts that are managed by a vCenter Server system, the image profile, host profile, and inventory location that vCenter Server has stored in the host object is used.
-If you make changes to rules, you can use Auto Deploy PowerCLI cmdlets to test and repair rule compliance.
+If you make changes to rules, you can use the vSphere Client or vSphere Auto Deploy cmdlets in a PowerCLI session to test and repair rule compliance.
 When you repair rule compliance for a host, that host's image profile and host profile assignments are updated.

 The rules engine includes rules and rule sets.

-When a newly started host contacts the Auto Deploy server with a request for an image profile, the Auto Deploy server checks the active rule set for matching rules.
-The image profile, host profile, and vCenter Server inventory location that are mapped by matching rules are then used to boot the host.
-If more than one item of the same type is mapped by the rules, the Auto Deploy server uses the item that is first in the rule set.
+- When a newly started host contacts the vSphere Auto Deploy server with a request for an image profile, the vSphere Auto Deploy server checks the active rule set for matching rules.
+The image profile, host profile, vCenter Server inventory location, and script object that are mapped by matching rules are then used to boot the host.
+If more than one item of the same type is mapped by the rules, the vSphere Auto Deploy server uses the item that is first in the rule set.

 You use the following workflow with rules and rule sets.

-If you add a rule and do not specify the NoActivate parameter, all rules that are currently in the working rule set are activated.
+If you add a rule in a PowerCLI session and do not specify the NoActivate parameter, all rules that are currently in the working rule set are activated.
 You cannot activate individual rules.